Codecademy/docs/content/ai/concepts/search-algorithms/terms/AI_Hll_Climbing/hill-climbing.md

 Suppose we have a game where you need to find the best solution to win.
 This code helps us find that solution.

-First, the code uses a special tool called "random" to help make random choices.
+First, the code uses a special tool called [`random`](https://www.codecademy.com/resources/docs/python/random-module) to help make random choices.
 This will be useful later.

 Next, there is a function called "objective_function."
 It's like a judge who decides how good a solution is.
 The function looks at the solution you give it and adds up all the parts.
 If the total is high, it means the solution is good.